 HMT SDG8: My studies will initially focus on SDG8 (AT1G77300), a H3K36 methyltransferase.
-SDG8 is ideally suited for the proposed GRN study because i) it mediates genome-wide responses to environmental signals and ii) it displays target specificity.
+SDG8 is ideally suited for the proposed study because i) it mediates genome-wide responses to environmental signals and ii) it displays target specificity.
 A) SDG8 as master regulator of signal responsive GRNs: mutations in sdg8 have been implicated in a wide range of developmental and environmental responses from flowering to nutrient sensing [35–46].
 For example, 90% of the genetic response to the phytohormone Brassinosteroid [44] is disrupted in an sdg8 mutant.
 This allows ease in generating perturbation data to probe SDG8 function in GRN.
 B) Genomic targets of SDG8: SDG8 is well conserved among yeast (SET2)[47], plants, and humans (SETD2, Huntingtin-interacting protein).
 Yeast SET2 is the only H3K36 methyltransferase in the genome, by contrast, Arabidopsis sdg8 mutant has drasctically lowered but residual levels of H3K36 di or tri-methylation.
 This indicates a scenario where there is more than one functioning H3K36 methyltransferase in the genome, and some level of target specificity for the various H3K36 HMTs.
 Using Arabidopsis as the model system, I identified genomic targets of SDG8 in vivo.
-This assays is possible in Arabidopsis as the mutant in sdg8 is developmentally impaired but viable and fertile, unlike its mammalian homologs.
+This assay is possible in Arabidopsis as the mutant in sdg8 is developmentally impaired but viable and fertile, unlike its mammalian homologs.
 My own studies on the role of SDG8 in sucrose and light signaling [Li et al., unpublished] shows that SDG8 targets ~700 genomic targets with specific biological functions (e.g. metabolism & photosynthesis) for H3K36 methylation to elevate their mRNA levels [Fig 3].
 This latter finding suggests that the validated genomic targets of SDG8 can be used as priors to inform predictive gene network modeling.
 While the rich dataset I have accumulated on SDG8 will be used to seed the proposed study in Aim 1, I will expand my studies to include other epigenetic regulators in Aim 2 and 3.
 The approach and preliminary data for each specific aim are detailed below.

 Specific Aim 1: Perturbation data: Generate fine-scale time-series transcriptome data to learn regulatory networks (mentored phase).

-Rationale: Because causality moves forward in time, fine-scale time-course gene expression data provides an extremely valuable dataset to infer causal relationships between regulators and regulated genes [12].
+Rationale: Because causality moves forward in time, fine-scale time-course gene expression data provides an extremely valuable dataset to support the inference of causal relationships between regulators and regulated genes [12].
 The goal of this aim is to generate a perturbation time-course transcriptome where the data-rich HMT SDG8 likely serves as a master regulator.
 SDG8 expression is induced by sucrose supply by 2-10 fold in dark-grown Arabidopsis seedlings [NASCARRAY database: NRID5273, 5275, 5277; NRID5279, 5281, 5283] and [48–50].
 This observation agrees with the notion that SDG8 mediates a sucrose response [51] [Li et al unpublished].
 Therefore, I will generate a fine-scale time-course transcriptome profile in response to sucrose nutrient sensing.